papesce/sp-challenge/docs/DOCUMENTATION.md

 ### Developing the UI with Material UI

 There are plenty of alternatives to build the UI.
 I choose to use Material UI due to its popularity, the huge community of contributors and the modern style.
 Material-ui has several  ready to use UI components for React.
+It is good to assure a consistent Theme across all the app.

-Use the following link to visualize the main componentes with a [Storybook](https://papesce.github.io/storybook/).
+Use the following link to visualize the main components with a [Storybook](https://papesce.github.io/storybook/).

 ## Redux model